hyperledger-archives/indy-sdk/wrappers/dotnet/indy-sdk-dotnet-doc/api/index.md

 Types for generating and managing anonymous credentials including claims, claim schema, proofs, etc.

 See the <xref:Hyperledger.Indy.AnonCredsApi> Namespace topic for details.

+## Hyperledger.Indy.CryptoApi
+Types for performing common pure cryptographic functions that are not specific to the <xref:Hyperledger.Indy.SignusApi.Signus> functionality such as generating key-pairs, signing, verifying and anonymous encryption.

+See the <xref:Hyperledger.Indy.CryptoApi> Namespace topic for details.

 ## Hyperledger.Indy.LedgerApi
 Types for generating transaction messages as well as signing and sending them to a ledger pool.